dskarlatos/JamaisVu/scripts/README.md

 ARGS=--elem-cnt 128 # optional arguments for the script
 ```
 Note that, leaving any whitespace between `=` and the `<value>` may lead to unexpected behaviors.
-The study name is implicitly assigned as the name of the directory that contains the configuration.
+Also, the study name is implicitly assigned as the name of the directory that contains the configuration.

 After jobs are submitted, you can use script `status` to check job status for each
 study and configuration.